hanatos/vkdt/doc/howto/noise-profiling/readme.md

 result i could pretty much use any shot i wanted to denoise out of the box for single-shot noise profiling, without the need for dedicated profiling shots.

+## convenience gui

+for quick and dirty profiling of single shots, `vkdt` supplies a preset:
+`noise-profile.pst`. apply this on the graph (press `ctrl-p` in darkroom or node editor view), it will add a raw histogram (`rawhist` module) as well as a noise profiling module `nprof`. this `nprof` module contains two buttons that allow you to test the newly created profile locally as well as install it for later automatic application in your home directory. the raw histogram can be used to inspect the quality of the profile as described above.

+you want to remove the `rawhist` module from the `i-raw` module after finishing the profiling process for performance reasons.

 ## contributing noise profiles

 if you created a good profile for your camera and want to share with others,